ast-grep/ast-grep.github.io/website/guide/rule-config/atomic-rule.md

 These three rules can be composed together to create more complex rules.
 Let's start with the most basic one: atomic rule.

-Atomic rule defines the most basic matching rule that determines whether one AST node matches the rule or not.
+Atomic rule defines the most basic matching rule that determines whether one syntax node matches the rule or not.
 There are three kinds of atomic rule: `pattern`, `kind` and `regex`.

 ## `pattern`

-Pattern will match one single AST node according to [pattern syntax](/guide/pattern-syntax).
+Pattern will match one single syntax node according to the [pattern syntax](/guide/pattern-syntax).

 ```yaml
 rule: